geonetwork/doc/source/administrator-guide/managing-users-and-groups/authentication-mode.rst

 ----------------------

 The catalog can operate in a SAML secured federation.
-Shibboleth should be installed in apache as described `here <https://wiki.shibboleth.net/confluence/display/SHIB2/Installation>`_.
+Shibboleth should be installed in Apache as described `here <https://wiki.shibboleth.net/confluence/display/SHIB2/Installation>`_.
-The catalog is accessed via apache.
-Setup shibboleth authentication by including ``WEB-INF/config-security/config-security-shibboleth.xml`` in ``WEB-INF/config-security/config-security.xml``.
+The catalog is accessed via Apache.
+Setup Shibboleth authentication by including ``WEB-INF/config-security/config-security-shibboleth.xml`` in ``WEB-INF/config-security/config-security.xml``.
 You can then configure your environment in ``config-security-shibboleth-overrides.properties``.